wcfrobert/ezweld/README.md

 **Force/Length Convention - Treating Welds as Lines**

 In the structural engineering context, welds are often thought of as 1-dimensional "lines".
-Results are often are expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
+Results are often expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
 But why make this unnecessary abstraction when the above section property formulas are perfectly usable?
-As it turns out, the origin of this convention has its origin in the slide rule era before widespread commercial adoption of calculators.
+As it turns out, the weld "line" convention has its origin in the slide rule era before calculators.

 Quoting Omer W. Blodgett's in his textbook first published in 1966.
 Chapter 2.2-8: